greed2411/Flask-YouTube/README.md

 # Flask-YouTube

-Locally deployed Flask App  for downloading audio files, video files, playlists of both video and audio, from a valid YouTube URL at the best quality out there.
+Locally deployed Flask App (synchronous)  for downloading audio files, video files, playlists of both video and audio, from a valid YouTube URL at the best quality out there.

+Note: Assumes you have downloaded `youtube-dl` and `ffmpeg` installed, and have the path specified for `ffmpeg` in the site-package of `youtube-dl`

+Tested and developed on Windows7 32-bit SP1, yet to test on Ubuntu.

 ### Screenshots